Foundations in Data Science Bachelor Degree Program

 We regret that we are unable to offer a pre-check of your documents.

 Yes, but this might significantly delay the entire process.
 Moreover, uni-assist will not accept any document being sent later than July 15.
+This deadline is implemented by uni-assist and cannot be extended.
+According to the uni-assist webpage,

-In principle you can extend your studies if necessary.
-At some point higher fees might apply.
+In principle, you can extend your studies, if necessary.
+At some point, higher fees might apply.
 There might also arise issues beyond our control, such as the extension of your visa.

-In case you do not make it to Chemnitz before the end of the first semester, we will try to defer your admission to the following one, however, in the worst case you will have to restart the application process via uni-assist.
+In case you are unable to arrive in Chemnitz before the end of the first semester, we will try to defer your admission to the following semester.
+In this case you must arrive in Chemnitz by the end of the second month (i.e., May, for original intake in October).
+However, in the worst case you will have to restart the application process via uni-assist.
+Please note that classes in the second term are generally not offered in a hybrid mode.

 Language requirements